 Which airlines fly nonstop?

-Three airlines fly Mumbai to London Heathrow without a stop: Air India, British Airways and Virgin Atlantic.
-Of the three, Air India is often the most competitively priced.
+As of 2026, four airlines fly Mumbai to London Heathrow without a stop: Air India, British Airways, Virgin Atlantic and IndiGo, which added the route with leased wide-body jets in late 2025.
+Air India and IndiGo are often among the more competitively priced.
 If you are willing to add a few hours for a lower fare, there are also plenty of one-stop options through the Gulf with Emirates, Etihad and Qatar Airways, which can work out cheaper, especially outside the peak season.
+Routes and carriers on this pair do change, so it is worth a quick check when you book.

 When to fly, and when to book

-Fares peak in the British summer and over Christmas, and ease in the quieter shoulder weeks.
-For this route, two to four months ahead is the usual sweet spot, longer if you are travelling at a peak.
+Fares peak in the British summer, roughly June to August, and again over the Christmas and New Year weeks, when the Indian diaspora travels in force.
+They ease in the quieter shoulder weeks of spring and autumn, and January and February are usually the cheapest of all.
+For this route, booking two to four months ahead is the usual sweet spot, longer if you are travelling at a peak, when seats on the nonstops fill early and the fares only climb.
 Our guide on the best time to book international flights goes into the patterns in more detail.

 Landing at Heathrow